KryptoComputerDudesMinusAdam/KryptoGame/README.md

 ## Objective

-- The objective of this project is to illsutrate a simple, real life simulation of interactions between two messengers (Alice and Bob) and an adversary (Chuck) attempting to infiltrate their conversations.
-The catch is that the conversations are encrypted with various (3) encryptions in which the adversary will have to decrypt.
+- The objective of this project is to illutrate a simple, real life simulation of interactions between two messengers (Alice and Bob) and an adversary (Chuck) attempting to infiltrate their conversations.
+The catch is that the conversations are encrypted with various (4) encryptions in which the adversary will have to decrypt.

 ## How to set up
 - Server